-Students that wish to add or drop a course must do so via LACM's student information system (SIS) and adhere to the add/drop deadlines.
+Students that wish to add or drop a course must do so via the Add or Drop Request Forms found on LACM's student information system (SIS).

 Week 1: Students may only add courses during Week 1.
 Students may drop courses without receiving a transcript record.